TLDR

 - Most mid-sized nonprofits run the pipeline in a spreadsheet that goes stale fast.

-- GrantPipe manages the pipeline, narrative library, and award handoff in one system.
+- GrantPipe holds the pipeline, the library, and the award handoff in one place.

-- The handoff to compliance is the step where most organizations lose budget and metadata.
+- The handoff to grants staff is where most teams lose the budget and the program officer.

-A grant writer starts the year with a list of 30 to 50 prospects.
-By Q2, deadlines have moved, program officers have changed, the organization has pivoted one program, and the spreadsheet has not kept up.
-The writer then rebuilds the spreadsheet from scratch in Q3, which is the same rebuild that happens every year at organizations without a shared system.
+A grant writer starts the year with a clean prospect list.
+By the second quarter, deadlines have moved.
+Program officers have changed.
+One program has pivoted.
+The spreadsheet has not kept up.
+So you rebuild it from scratch.
+That same rebuild happens every year at teams without a shared system.

 Free resource